ckgresla/website/pages/ponderings.md

 8. [El Canario - No Quiero Piedras En Mi Camino](https://www.youtube.com/watch?v=faVH4FwFrNk) -- aiiigooo, being in "this situation" is correct/honest, but painful

+9. I feel like it is only in machine learning where a program can exit with a massive traceback and you can be happy knowing that your training run succeeded. (such is life, ahem wandb)

 ## 2025